iizotov/eks-workshop/content/020_prerequisites/_index.md

 ### Login to AWS Workshop Portal

+{{% notice info %}}
+You are attending an AWS event today.
+Should you choose to run this workshop in your own AWS account, please use the content from [https://eksworkshop.com/](https://eksworkshop.com/)
+{{% /notice %}}

 To proceed with this workshop, you will need the **Participant Hash** provided by the organisers.

 Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.